bigcompany/run-service/ReadMe.md

 ## Features

- - Runs each untrusted JavaScript microservices in individual process
+ - Runs each execution of untrusted JavaScript microservice as new individual process
  - Services work with any Readable / Writable stream interface
  - Ships with `run-service` binary for running services from CLI using STDIN / STDOUT streams
  - Environments per service